hexadivine/ctf_writeups/notes/tools/nmap/README.md

 Alternatively, you can choose to control the packet rate using `--min-rate <number>` and `--max-rate <number>`.
 For example, `--max-rate 10` or `--max-rate=10` ensures that your scanner is not sending more than ten packets per second.

-Moreover, you can control probing parallelization using `--min-parallelism <numprobes>` and `--max-parallelism <numprobes>`.
+Moreover, you can control probing parallelisation using `--min-parallelism <numprobes>` and `--max-parallelism <numprobes>`.
 For instance, `--min-parallelism=512` pushes Nmap to maintain at least 512 probes in parallel; these 512 probes are related to host discovery and open ports.

 ## Summary